Learn About Kaposi Sarcoma

 What are the causes of Kaposi Sarcoma?

-KS is the result of infection with a gamma herpesvirus known as Kaposi sarcoma-associated herpesvirus (KSHV), or human herpesvirus 8 (HHV8).
+KS is the result of an infection with a gamma herpesvirus known as Kaposi sarcoma-associated herpesvirus (KSHV), or human herpesvirus 8 (HHV8).
 It is in the same family as the Epstein-Barr virus, which causes mononucleosis.

 KSHV is transmitted mainly through saliva.
 It can also be spread through sexual contact, blood transfusion, or transplants.
 After it enters the body, the virus can infect different kinds of cells, especially cells that line blood vessels and lymphatic vessels.
 Like all herpesviruses, KSHV remains in your body for the rest of your life.
 If your immune system becomes weakened in the future, this virus may have the chance to reactivate, causing symptoms.